aspect-build/aspect-cli/docs/aspect_init.md

 It stamps out commonly needed files to get started more quickly with a brand-new project.

-Folder may be a new directory to create, or "." to use the current working directory.
-If omitted, the user is prompted to supply a value.

 ```
-aspect init [folder] [flags]
+aspect init [flags]
 ```

 ### Options

 ```
   -h, --help            help for init
+      --preset string   Use a named preset from the scaffold
 ```

 ### Options inherited from parent commands